Ofelia Teresa Alas: Career

-Alas obteined a bachelor's and licence degree in mathematics in 1964 from the Faculdade de Filosofia, Ciências e Letras da Universidade de São Paulo.
+Alas obteined a bachelor's and licence degree in mathematics in 1964 from the University of São Paulo.

 In 1965, she became the only woman to receive a fellowship to develop activities in Instituto de Pesquisas Matemáticas at USP.

 She finished her master's degree in 1967 with the thesis Seis proposições equivalentes ao Teorema de Zermelo and her PhD in 1968, with the thesis Sobre uma Extensão do Conceito de Compacidade e suas Aplicações, both supervised by Edison Farah.
 She became the second Brazilian woman to earn a mathematical doctoral's title from a Brazilian institution.

 In these programs, Ofelia Alas noted that there were very few women present.

 In 1968, Alas worked as an assistent professor at the University of São Paulo, but resigned for personal reasons.
 She've done researchers in France and Argentina.
 In 1975, she was rehired as temporary professor and, one year later, she was hired as a full time.
 Alas became the first associate woman professor.
 The second woman to obtain this title was Mary Lilian Lourenço, in 2000.

 Between 1981 and 1983, she worked in a post-doc at the University of Toronto.

 In 1990, Ofelia Alas was approved as full professor at the Institute of Mathematics and Statistics and retired in 1994, but continues to contribute as senior.
 Between 1990 and 1994, she served as vice-dean of IME-USP, working alongside dean Pedro Alberto Morettin.

 She is a member of the Brazilian Mathematical Society, American Mathematical Society and the Academia de Ciências do Estado de São Paulo.